braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 **Example:** A campaign is triggered off of session start with re-eligibility set to 30 days.
 A user received the campaign two days ago and you want to change the copy.
 First stop the campaign and remove the card from feed.
 Then re-publish the campaign with the new copy.
 If the user has a session again, they will receive the new card in 28 days.

-##### Keeping cards in users' feeds

-If desired, you could skip step 2 (Remove active Content Cards from users' feeds).
-This means any existing cards would still be live, and only new cards would have the edits.
-Depending on re-eligibility and card expiration, users may see the old cards for a long time.

 ##### Impact

 * **Reporting:** One campaign will contain all reporting analytics for the card versions launched.
 Braze will not differentiate between versions launched.
 * **Existing recipients:** Users who have already received the card would not receive the updated cards until they become re-eligible.
 If re-eligibility is turned off, they would never receive the new card.

+#### Keeping cards in users' feeds

+If desired, you could keep active Content Cards in users' feeds and not remove them.
+This means any existing cards would still be live, and only new cards would have the edits.
+Depending on re-eligibility and card expiration, users may see the old cards for a long time.

 [18]: {{site.baseurl}}/developer_guide/platform_integration_guides/android/advanced_use_cases/localization/#languages-supported
 [19]: {{site.baseurl}}/user_guide/personalization_and_dynamic_content/key_value_pairs/